Guest Post by John Desyllas

 However, content marketing is constantly changing, since it is people and their needs that are changing in the first place.
-That said, this blog post will explore the emerging B2C content marketing trends that you need to implement to your business in 2020.
+That said, this blog post will explore the emerging B2C content marketing trends that you need to implement to your business.

 Podcasts have become increasingly popular during the last decade and today they are one of the most prominent content marketing trends.
 Great podcasters understand that their value lies mostly in the convenience they offer and their informative character.

-Now consider how mobile-friendly they are and how easy it is for someone to listen to one during his commute, for example, and it becomes apparent why they’re trending in 2020.
+Now consider how mobile-friendly they are and how easy it is for someone to listen to one during his commute, for example, and it becomes apparent why they’re trending.

 Podcasts are generally simple to create as you can see in this guide and don’t require a big budget.
 They can help a business establish a strong bond with its audience, which is essential if you want to have loyal customers.
 Last but not least, this content form helps businesses solidify their credibility and establish themselves as though leaders in their niche.

 For example, that’s what McAfee does, informing people about cybersecurity and busting popular myths around the topic.